Advertisement

 A revived farmhouse-style holiday haven

-A fossil-stone fireplace with Mediterranean flair
+A fossil natural stone fireplace with Mediterranean flair

 living room with fireplace and reading nook